mananyev/portfolio-performance-tracking/README.md

 3. Batch processing has to be implemented differently, depending on whether the backfill or a regular update is needed:

-    1. The data on stock prices for the constituents of the seven selected indices exceeds 7 million rows (full history of prices for the total of 1063 ticker symbols).
+    1. The data on stock prices for the constituents of the seven selected indices exceeds 7 million rows (full history of prices for more than a thousand ticker symbols).
     2. Some stocks originate from the 60s: that's more than 20 thousand daily batches.
 Even restricting the data to start from 2010 would result in approximately 5 thousand daily batches.

         1. In order to be able to use this data to train ML models, I prefer having full history of prices.